micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-24-rashi_en.md

 <b>To meditate.</b> A term for prayer, as in, “He pours out his prayer.”

 ### passuk 64
-<b>And [she] saw Yitzchok.</b> She saw that he was majestic and was astonished at his sight.
+<b>And [she] saw Yitzchak.</b> She saw that he was majestic and was astonished at his sight.
 <b>She let herself down.</b> She slipped off toward the ground as the Targum translates, “she leaned”; [I.e.,] she leaned towards the ground but did not [actually] reach the ground; as in, “Please, tip over your pitcher,” [which is translated by Onkelos,] “tilt,” [or as in] וַיֵּט שָׁמַים which is translated וְאַרְכִין meaning, it leaned toward the earth.
 Similarly, כִּי יִפֹּל לֹא יוּטָל meaning, though he falls toward the earth, he will not reach the ground.

 ### passuk 65
 <b>And covered herself.</b> [וַתִּתְכָּס] is in the reflexive form as in וַתִּקָּבֵר [she was buried] and וַתִּשָּׁבֵר [it was broken].

 ### passuk 66
-<b>The servant told.</b> He revealed to him [Yitzchok] the miracles that happened to him, [the facts that] the earth had shrunk for him and that Rivkah appeared to him as a result of his prayer.
+<b>The servant told.</b> He revealed to him [Yitzchak] the miracles that happened to him, [the facts that] the earth had shrunk for him and that Rivkah appeared to him as a result of his prayer.

 ### passuk 67
 <b>Into the tent of his mother, Sarah.</b> [Meaning:] he brought her to the tent and, behold, she is his mother Sarah.
 That is, she became the image of his mother Sarah.
 For, as long as Sarah was alive a candle burned from Friday to Friday, a blessing was constantly in the dough, and a cloud hung over the tent.
 When she died [these things] ceased and when Rivkah arrived, they returned.